taquart/hybridmt/readme.txt

 ACQUIRING HELP

-1) The toolbox is provided with HTML help system that integrates with MATLAB environment once hybridmt_install.m script is called.
-To access the toolbox help system press F1 (this will open the MATLAB
+1) The package is provided with HTML help system that integrates with MATLAB environment once hybridmt_install.m script is called.
+To access the package help system press F1 (this will open the MATLAB
    documentation HOME page.
 Proceed downwards through the page and click
    the "Supplemental Software" at the bottom of the page.
 This should
-   result in fociMT/hybridMT toolbox help system openened.
+   result in opening of hybridMT package help system.
+In older versions of MATLAB (<2014a) the help system of hybriMT package may be integrated within MATLAB documentation.
+In this case search for "hybridMT" package in the list of topics of MATLAB documentation or write "hybridMT" in the search box.

-2) The description of fociMT/hybridMT toolbox is available online through http://www.induced.pl/hybridmt and http://www.induced.pl/focimt web pages.
+2) Short description of hybridMT package is available online through http://www.induced.pl/hybridmt and http://www.induced.pl/focimt web pages.

 3) The HTML help files are stored in /html subdirectory of your local installation of the toolbox.
 You can open index.html file to open the help in your web browser.

+4) The package contains documentation in PDF format.

 WEBSITE